Blanche M. Manning: Federal judicial service

 On May 5, 1994, President Bill Clinton nominated Manning to serve as a United States district judge of the United States District Court for the Northern District of Illinois to a seat vacated by Milton Shadur, who assumed senior status on June 25, 1992.
 Manning was confirmed by the Senate on August 9, 1994, and received her commission on August 10, 1994.
 On February 1, 2010, Manning assumed senior status.
 She died on September 20, 2020, aged 85.

 Notable ruling

 Manning is known for sentencing Mark Whitacre, a whistleblower in the Archer Daniels Midland lysine pricefixing case.
+Mark Whitacre's sentence was harsher than that of his superiors at the ADM company and has been often spotlighted for deterring future whistleblowers.